neelabhz/LM2PCG/README.md

 - Controlled by `json_output` in `data/configs/default.yaml`.
 When `true`, C++ apps print structured JSON to stdout; `ai_api` consumes this directly.
 - Current default: `true`.

+First run (auto-build)
+When a command requires a missing executable, the API will configure and build targets automatically into `build/` (requires system deps installed: CMake, CGAL, PCL, Boost, Eigen).

 Examples
 ```bash
 # Check environment